 I try to complete reviews for my projects in a timely fashion, and will let you know when it is scheduled to post.
 If the book is an ARC, I will time my review to go live a few weeks before release.
 I will follow a similar guideline as regards craft-related reviews.
 If you would like me to post my opinions on another related website (Goodreads, Amazon, etc), please let me know and I will accommodate.

 Above all, please remember that reviews are for the reader or consumer’s information and enjoyment and are not a personal attack on the author, publisher, or producer.
 It is not always pleasant to receive a review we feel does not meet our expectations.
 Please bear in mind that it is often stressful and disappointing to give less-than-pleasant reviews.

 I can promise you that I will always be honest with my opinions and, as per my scoring guidelines, a rating of 3 or higher means that I actively enjoyed your work.
 If I have issues with your product, I will attempt to address those issues in a manner that is constructive.

-Edited on 13-November 2019 to clarify a whole buttload of issues.
-I will likely do so again in the future.
+Edited on 1-March 2021 to make sure the text in my highlight boxes is visible.
+I will likely edit again in the future.
 When I do, I will attempt to remember to update this note.
 This is a constantly changing work-in-progress, folks 🙂